Project F

 Ignorance is Bliss

 RISC-V gives us 32 general-purpose registers, but if every function used them indiscriminately, they’d overwrite each other’s data.
-We can solve this problem by pushing existing register values onto the stack.
-However, pushing values onto the stack makes functions slower.
-A simple function could spend more CPU cycles pushing and popping values from the stack than doing useful work.
+We can solve this problem by pushing existing registers onto the stack before calling the function and popping them off the stack after the function returns.
+However, pushing registers onto the stack makes functions slower.
+A simple function could spend more CPU cycles pushing and popping register from the stack than doing useful work.

 The RISC-V ABI lets us have fast functions while preserving some register values.